 - Matte Shot: Matte paintings are used extensively throughout the film.
 Most notably, only the bottom section of the Notre Dame facade was actually built on the backlot.
 Everything above that is filled in with matte paintings.

-- My Eyes Are Up Here: This version has sexually frustrated Frollo staring at Esmeralda's breasts when they meet for the first time.
+- My Eyes Are Up Here: Sexually frustrated Frollo stares at Esmeralda's breasts when they meet for the first time.

 - Promoted to Love Interest: This is one of the versions in which Esmeralda ends up with Gringoire.